civiform/docs/docs/user-manual/civiform-admin-guide/manage-eligibility.md

 * There can only be one eligibility condition per screen (but can be across multiple questions).
 * When using a text field, the value should not be in quotes.
 * When using the operators "is one of" or "is not one of" on text values, the text should be in a comma-separated list.
 For example, blue,green,purple.
 The eligibility condition fires if the answer to the question is blue or green or purple.

+### Allowing applicants to submit ineligible applications
+By default, eligibility conditions block application submission for ineligible candidates.
+If you'd like to allow ineligible applicants to submit applications, you can change this in the program settings page.
+The applicant will not be blocked from submitting an application, but the program admin will still be able to see that the application is ineligible during review.

+1. Sign in to CiviForm as a CiviForm Admin.
+2. Click **Programs** on the navigation bar.
+3. If the program is not already a draft, you must create a draft of it by clicking **Edit**.
+Return to the **Programs** page after doing so.
+4. Click on the dropdown menu corresponding to the draft program.
+5. Click **Settings**.
+6. Click on the toggle to set eligibility to the desired behavior.